 But as I say to my writers, I am loathe to release myself of my often fastidious approach because I have a strong hunch that it has been a huge contributor towards my success to date.

 Look at it this way: As a freelance writer your primary job is not to write for the client; your primary job is to provide a solution.
 If you write a generally great piece of work that requires extensive editing due to structure and formatting issues, you are not providing a solution — you are providing a problem.

-Although being a good writer is of course important (and I do cover some technical aspects of writing below), you must aim to adhere to most of (if not all) of the stylistic considerations that make up the “rulebook” of online writing if you want to become a successful freelance writer.
+Although being a good writer is of course important (and I do cover some technical aspects of writing below), you must aim to adhere to most (if not all) of the stylistic considerations that make up the “rulebook” of online writing if you want to become a successful freelance writer.

 In short: I don’t want to hire good writers, I want to hire great online writers.
 This post is intended to create great online writers out of good writers.
-It is compulsory reading for my writers and it should be for you too — whether you are pursuing a career in freelance writing or simply want to become a better blogger.
+It is compulsory reading for my writers and perhaps it should be for you too — whether you are pursuing a career in freelance writing or simply want to become a better blogger.